awslabs/dynamodb-continuous-backup/README.md

 ##	cloudTrailRoleArn

 IAM Role ARN which CloudTrail will use to write to Amazon S3 and CloudWatch Logs.
-This must be supllied to the API call that is made to connect your CloudTrail to Amazon CloudWatch Logs:
+This must be supllied to the API call that is made to connect your CloudTrail to Amazon CloudWatch Logs.

+Trust Relationship: `cloudtrail.amazonaws.com`

 ```
 {